vishnunairjanardhan/democms/src/content/posts/sales-promotion.md

 <img rel="preload" src="/assets/blog/sales_promotion_types_strategies_examples.webp" alt="What are sales promotions and their types">

-Sales promotions have become an essential strategy for businesses looking to attract and retain customers in a competitive market.
+Sales promotion have become an essential strategy for businesses looking to attract and retain customers in a competitive market.
 By offering short-term incentives such as discounts, exclusive deals, and loyalty programs, these promotions help boost sales, enhance brand awareness, and foster customer loyalty.
 According to <a href="https://www.epsilon.com/us/about-us/pressroom/new-epsilon-research-indicates-80-of-consumers-are-more-likely-to-make-a-purchase-when-brands-offer-personalized-experiences" role="link" target="_blanck">Epsilon</a>, 80% of consumers are more likely to make a purchase when they receive personalized offers, and 70% actively seek out deals due to rising costs.

-By providing incentives and limited-time offers, sales promotions not only drive immediate sales but also increase brand visibility, allowing companies to achieve both their short-term and long-term goals.
+By providing incentives and limited-time offers, sales promotion not only drive immediate sales but also increase brand visibility, allowing companies to achieve both their short-term and long-term goals.

 <div class="p-[0.060rem] rounded-3xl shadow-xl border-x-2 border-vulcan-700 shadow-vulcan-950 bg-gradient-to-b from-slate-800 via-indigo-500/1 px-8 pb-4">